niko1a4/Solana-Task/README.md

 * `GET /polls/:pollId/votes` — chronological vote feed.
 * `GET /polls/:pollId/vote-stats` — aggregated counts per candidate derived from events.
 * `GET /polls/:pollId/voters/:voter` — all votes by a given voter within a poll.

+---

+### D) Optional bonus task - Off-chain Poll Description With On-chain Integrity

+Update your solution so that poll descriptions are **not stored directly on-chain**, but instead stored off-chain by the backend.
+You can change Solana program for this task.

+#### Requirements:
+1. When a poll is created, the on-chain account must only contain a **reference** or **proof** that ties it to the exact off-chain description.
+2. The backend must ensure that:
+   - The description cannot be altered or replaced by anyone after the poll is created.
+   - The description is **verifiable** and matches the reference or proof stored on-chain.
+3. The API should provide an endpoint for retrieving the **verified description** for a given poll.

+#### Goal:
+To reduce on-chain storage costs while still preventing manipulation of the description data.

+Perfect—here’s a crisp, **requirements-only** spec you can drop into the task.